garrandall/popular-music-data/tracks/easy-commodores.md

 I'm not happy when I try to fake it!
 No!

-Ooh, that's why I'm easy
+Oh, that's why I'm easy
 I'm easy like Sunday morning
 That's why I'm easy
 I'm easy like Sunday morning